IanLunn/Sequence/DOCUMENTATION.md

 The CSS above adds a basic layout for the Sequence structure:

 - Makes the Sequence element 960px x 585px, centers it and prevents any content from overflowing its boundaries
-- Adds a mini-reset to the canvas and its steps for better browser consistency
+- Adds a mini-reset to the screen, canvas, and its steps for better browser consistency
 - Makes the steps sit side-by-side

 Now with this CSS in place, take a look at the web page containing the theme in a web browser.